cressidagp/arcluascripts/README.md

 ## Introduction

 ArcLuaScripts its a NON-OFFICIAL scripting project for ArcEmu just for learning purposes.
-Its NOT intended as a replace for ArcEmu official plugins, its intended as a complement.
+Its NOT intended as a replace for ArcEmu official plugins, its a complement.

 WARNING: this stuff its experimental, use it at your own risk.
 Feel free to [open tickets to report bugs.](https://github.com/cressidagp/arcluascripts/issues/new) Feedback its apreciated.